-The tech sheet should be dated 2016 on the bottom right corner.
+The tech sheet should be revision dated Dec.
+15, 2024 on the bottom right corner.
+And say 2025 on the title line.

 Before the mechanical inspection is started make sure the car has numbers on the doors.
-All cars must have numbers legible by corner workers and track staff on both sides of the car before starting tech inspection (8" height minimum, 1"stroke width minimum for Time Trials and DE; 6" height minimum, 1"stroke width for Autocross).
+All cars must have numbers legible by corner workers and track staff on both sides of the car and the front in 8" height and 4" height for the rear of the car before starting tech inspection

+(8" height minimum, 1"stroke width minimum for Time Trials and DE; 6" height minimum, 1"stroke width for Autocross).

 Tires-Tires must be in good condition with no less than 2/32" tread depth at time of tech inspection and more than 1/32" at the point of timed runs.
-We suggest greater tread depth but this is a minimum.
+We suggest greater tread depth but this is a minimum and Time Trial cars should have at least 50% at tech inspection.
 The wear bars on the tire are at 3/32" and a new tire is 9/32" on average.
 Racing slicks have depth holes in them (dots) to determine remaining tread depth.
 New tread depth on sub-50 tread wear tires and racing slicks is 4/32" or less on average.
 All depth holes must be visible to pass minimum standards at tech inspection.
 Look well under the car!!
 The outside can look fine while the inside edge is corded.
 (See picture #3 below).